SodiumZH/NFF-Girls/wiki/gameplay-en.md

 A variation of Carpet.
 Player/mob standing on it will get Undead Affinity effect which immediately expires once player steps out, including jumping up.
 It will also remove the curse effect of Necromancer's Hat.

+### Luminous Terracotta

+A terracotta-like decorative block emitting lv.7 light.
+It can be obtained when a "wild" Nightwalker's magic ball hits a Glazed Terracotta, or by crafting (a little expensive).
+For befriended Nightwalkers, they must equip Ancient Stones to enable transforming.

+Nightwalkers must be standing on this block to be befriended.

+#### Enhanced Luminous Terracotta

+A variant of Luminous Terracotta which can emit lv.15 light.
+It can be obtained when a Nightwalker's magic ball hits a normal Luminous Terracotta (befriended ones need Ancient Stones).
+It cannot be obtained by crafting.

 ## Items